-5. Be Updated with the Latest News
+5. Be Updated on the Latest News

 Catch the latest news on TV or online through news websites and their social media pages before leaving.
 Tune in to your car radio from time to time for more updates.
-Stay updated to avoid possible roadblocks and create a back-up vacation plan.
+Stay updated to avoid possible roadblocks and create a backup vacation plan.

-6. Strictly Follow the Traffic Rules
+6. Follow Traffic Rules

-Follow the traffic lights, take note of speed limits, and be respectful to traffic enforcers.
+Follow traffic lights, take note of speed limits, and be respectful to traffic enforcers.
 Always maintain a calm composure and be considerate of other drivers who are stuck in traffic.
 Remember that driver discipline and kindness always pay on the road.